Coronavirus roundup: What you need to know about COVID-19

 WHERE DID IT START AND WHERE HAS IT SPREAD?

 The novel coronavirus has been traced back to the city of Wuhan, the capital of China's Hubei province.
-It was first reported on 31 December 2019 and has spread to about 25 countries and regions so far, but the tally is increasing almost daily as thousands of people are diagnosed with the disease.
+It was first reported on 31 December 2019 and has spread to more than 100 countries and regions so far, but the tally is increasing almost daily as thousands of people are diagnosed with the disease.
 This was the state of the outbreak one month after it was first confirmed:

 The country has been hailed for its open response to the outbreak and the rapid action it has taken to contain it.
 This has included building two hospitals in a matter of weeks in Hubei province to cope with those suffering from coronavirus.
 China has moved quickly to quarantine people and has shared its data on the disease with the global community.